Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 row['TEMP']
 ```

 Sometimes it is enough to access a single value in a DataFrame directly.
-In this case, we can use ``.at`` instead of `loc`.
+In this case, we can use ``.at`` instead of `.loc`.
 Let's select the temperature (column `TEMP`) on the first row (index `0`) of our DataFrame.

 ```python
 selection.at[0, "TEMP"]
 ```

-As an output, we got the individual value 65.5. `at` works only when accessing a single value, whereas the `loc` can be used to access both a single or multiple values at the same time.
-The end result when fetching a single value with `loc` is exactly the same.
-The difference between the two approaches is minimal, hence we recommend using `loc` in all cases because it is more flexible (`at` is slightly faster but in most cases it does not make a difference).
+As an output, we got the individual value 65.5. `.at` works only when accessing a single value, whereas the `.loc` can be used to access both a single or multiple values at the same time.
+The end result when fetching a single value with `.loc` is exactly the same.
+The difference between the two approaches is minimal, hence we recommend using `.loc` in all cases because it is more flexible (`.at` is slightly faster but in most cases it does not make a difference).

 ```python
 selection.loc[0, "TEMP"]